-Sanford Fetal Care specialists and sonographers use the latest technology to bring innovative diagnostic and treatment services to high-risk patients.
-All procedures are performed at the Fetal Care Center.
-Ultrasound is available at the Center and also in outreach locations.
+Sanford Fetal Care Center specialists and sonographers use the latest technology to bring innovative diagnostic and treatment services to high-risk patients.
+All procedures are performed at the fetal care center.
+Ultrasound is available at the center and also in outreach locations.

 Evaluates the fluid surrounding a fetus for chromosomal and genetic testing.

 Tests the fluid surrounding a fetus to determine lung development.

 Samples umbilical cord blood to diagnose certain abnormality.
 Commonly performed on twins.

 Tests for chromosomal abnormalities in a sample of chorionic villi from the placenta.

 A blood screening test for women after 10 weeks of pregnancy to test for chromosomal abnormalities including trisomy 18, Down syndrome and trisomy 13.